A Room of One's Own: Criticism

 Alice Walker responded to Woolf's observation that only women with 'a room of their own' are in a position to write.
 Woolf herself was making the point that not all women in her society had such a safe space, but Walker continues the conversation by discussing the further exclusions suffered by women of colour.
 In In Search of Our Mothers' Gardens: Womanist Prose, Walker writes:

-Adaptations and cultural references
+Adaptations and influence

-In 1975 the Madison, Wisconsin bookstore A Room of One's Own was founded by five women as a feminist bookstore.

-A literary journal launched in Vancouver, Canada in 1975 by the West Coast Feminist Literary Magazine Society, or the Growing Room Collective, was originally called Room of One's Own but changed to Room in 2007.

-The Smiths' 1985 song "Shakespeare's Sister" is named after a section of the essay.
-Shakespears Sister, founded in 1988, is an alternative pop group featuring Siobhan Fahey.
-The name was adapted from the title of the Smiths' song; however, Fahey has described the meaning of the name being, "Siobhan Fahey is the mother, the sister, the daughter, it's not the artist.
-The artist is Shakespear's sister."

 A Room of One's Own was adapted as a play by Patrick Garland that premiered in 1989 with Eileen Atkins; a television adaptation of that play was broadcast on PBS Masterpiece Theatre in 1991.

-The Leather Archives and Museum, founded in 1991, has an exhibit called A Room of Her Own, about which curator Alex Warner has written, "As I began work for the first exhibit installation of the Women’s Leather History Project, I was excited that we were both literally and figuratively making room for Leatherwomen’s history in the LA&M. It was out of this line of thinking that "A Room of Her Own" emerged, building on Virginia Woolf's 1929 feminist text that argues for women's need for space to think and create".